Lotte Wellfood: Bubble gum beginnings in the 1940s

-Although later considered one of South Korea's largest companies, Lotte's origins actually traced back to post-World War II Japan.
+Although often a South Korean company, Lotte originated in post-World War II Japan.
 During the war, Shin Kyuk-ho, a native of Korea, went to Tokyo to study at a technical college in 1941 at the age of 19.
 After graduating, Shin remained in Japan, adopting the Japanese name of Takeo Shigemitsu.
 By 1946, Shin decided to go into business for himself, launching the Hikara Special Chemical Research Institute.
 This company produced soaps and cosmetics from surplus chemicals stocks left over from the war.

-That company, although small, provided the basis for Shin's first fortune, and within a year he had amassed enough capital to launch a new company, dedicated to the production of chewing gum.
+Though the company remained small, within a year he had amassed enough capital to launch a new company to produce chewing gum.
 Introduced by American soldiers following the war, chewing gum quickly became popular among Japanese consumers eager to embrace all things American.
 In 1948, Shin founded Lotte Co., with ten employees.

 Shin's choice of the company's name came from his admiration for Goethe's Sorrows of Young Werther, particularly the character of Charlotte.
 Using natural chicle, Lotte launched a number of chewing gum brands, including Orange Gum, Lotte Gum, Cowboy Gum, Mable Gum, and the highly popular Baseball Gum.
 The company backed up its products with strong advertising support, becoming one of the first in Japan to sponsor television programs, as well as its own baseball team and other events, such as beauty pageants.
 In the mid-1950s, the company sponsored the country's Antarctic Research Expedition Team, developing a chewing gum for the effort's training program.
 The company then launched the gum, known as Cool Mint Gum, for the consumer market, in 1956.